Diamondbacks vs. Red Sox Player Props Betting Odds

 Gurriel Stats

-- Gurriel has 14 doubles, a triple, eight home runs, 13 walks and 27 RBI (53 total hits).
-He has swiped one base.
+- Gurriel has collected 54 hits with 14 doubles, two triples, eight home runs and 13 walks.
+He has driven in 28 runs with one stolen base.

-- Gurriel hopes to build on a 13-game hitting streak in this matchup.
-During his last 10 outings he is batting .357 with five doubles, three home runs, two walks and eight RBI.
+- Gurriel hopes to build on a 14-game hitting streak in this matchup.
+During his last 10 games he is hitting .333 with four doubles, a triple, three home runs, two walks and eight RBI.

 Gurriel Recent Games